Close

 Charlie Jane Anders & TJ Klune in conversation

-Check out internationally bestselling author Charlie Jane Anders ( opens in a new windowVictories Greater than Death, opens in a new windowNever Say You Can’t Survive) in conversation with New York Times and USA Today bestselling author TJ Klune ( opens in a new windowThe House in the Cerulean Sea, opens in a new windowFlash Fire) as they discussed writing SFF for adults and teens, crafting authentic queer narratives, and everlasting fictional characters that stay with readers long after they’ve finished the book.
+Check out internationally bestselling author Charlie Jane Anders (Victories Greater than Death, Never Say You Can’t Survive) in conversation with New York Times and USA Today bestselling author TJ Klune (The House in the Cerulean Sea, Flash Fire) as they discussed writing SFF for adults and teens, crafting authentic queer narratives, and everlasting fictional characters that stay with readers long after they’ve finished the book.
 This panel was co-hosted by Den of Geek.

 Rewatch below via Facebook: